 - Low Vision Clinic--Individualized rehabilitation services that make the best use of remaining functional vision for people who can no longer benefit from glasses, contacts, surgery or medication.

-- Rehabilitation Therapy--Instruction in new ways to perform daily tasks in order to live independently at home, to obtain or maintain employment, or to participate in community life.
-These tasks include setting appliances, cooking, laundry, identifying money, and needle threading.
+- Daily Living Adaptations--Instruction in adaptive ways to perform daily tasks to live independently at home, to obtain or maintain employment or to take part in community life.

 - Orientation and Mobility--Instruction in safe, independent travel in the home, workplace or community including white cane and sighted-guide training when appropriate.